calvinmccarter/unmasking-trees/README.md

 ### Hyperparameters

-- n_bins: Number of bins for discretizing continuous features.
+- depth: Depth of balanced binary tree for recursively quantizing each feature.
 - duplicate_K: Number of random masking orders per actual sample.
 The training dataset will be of size `(n_samples * n_dims * duplicate_K, n_dims)`.
-- top_p: Nucleus sampling parameter for inference.
 - xgboost_kwargs: dict to pass to XGBClassifier.
 - strategy: how to quantize continuous features ('kdiquantile', 'quantile', 'uniform', or 'kmeans').
 - random_state: controls randomness.

 ## Citing this method